Unsupervised Discretization by Two-dimensional MDL-based Histogram: Case study

-We now show the results of applying our algorithm to real world data.
-We consider two real world datasets: 1) a dataset of GPS locations of Airbnb housing in Amsterdam, and 2) a dataset of GPS locations of destinations of taxi queries of DiDi (a Chinese taxi Mobile App) in Chengdu, China.
+We consider three diverse real world datasets: locations of Airbnb housing in Amsterdam\footnote{http://insideairbnb.com}, GPS locations of destinations of DiDi taxi queries in Chengdu, China\footnote{https://gaia.didichuxing.com}, and GPS recordings of visitors' movement in an amusement park\footnote{http://vacommunity.org/VAST+Challenge+2015}.

-We use the R package \emph{ggmap} \citep{Kahle2013ggmap} and Google Map API\footnote{https://cloud.google.com/maps-platform/} for the spatial data visualizations.
-We thank InsideAirbnb\footnote{http://insideairbnb.com} and DiDi\footnote{https://gaia.didichuxing.com} for providing the data.

-\paragraph{DiDi taxi data in Chengdu.} The sample size of the data is $14\,219$.
-The precision of the dataset is set as $\epsilon = 0.001$, which is roughly 100 meters, even though it was recorded slightly more precisely.
-During the partitioning step, we set $K_{max} = 300$ to make sure that $\hat{K} < K_{max}$.
-We also assume $S$ to be the smallest rectangle that covers all the data points.
-The initial partitioning direction is set to vertical.

-The empirical runtime for this dataset is about $36$ minutes on a regular personal desktop computer.

-Figure \ref{fig:case} (left) shows the partition and density estimation results obtained by PALM (top left) and by kernel density estimation (bottom left).
-For the kernel density estimation (KDE), a Gaussian kernel is used and the bandwidth is chosen by Silverman's `rule of thumb' \citep{sheather2004density}.
-When plotting the KDE results, the number of contours is forced to partition $S$ into the same number of regions as PALM does for each dataset.

-While KDE only reveals the density structure on a high level, PALM is able to accurately detect dense ``spots", which is more realistic as the most popular regions of taxi destinations in a very big city (e.g., shopping malls, restaurant \& bar streets, central business district) are not expected to be much bigger than $\epsilon^2$ (i.e., $100 \, \text{meters} \times 100 \, \text{meters}$).
-For reference, the entire plotted area of Chengdu is approximately 422 squared kilo meters.
+\textbf{Visitors movement data in the DinoFun amusement park.} All visitors at the amusement park need to carry a device or use a smartphone app to check in at different attractions (e.g., roller coasters).
+Further, the amusement park is segmented into $100 \times 100$ cells (all of them are roughly 5 meters $\times$ 5 meters), and each cell has a sensor which can track the position of each visitor.
+The device (or the mobile app), together with the sensors, checks the position of the visitor every few seconds and records the position \emph{if the visitor moves to another cell}.
+Thus, applying PALM on this dataset will reveal the densities of places that people have been in the amusement park.
+This data has a sample size of $9\,078\,623$, in which every row represents a single position that one individual visitor visited (or passed by), with information like visitor's ID, timestamp, and location.

-\paragraph{Amsterdam Airbnb housing locations.} This data has a sample size of $20\,244$.
-As above, the precision is set to $\epsilon = 0.001$, $K_{max} = 300$, and the initial partitioning direction is vertical.
+\textbf{Amsterdam airbnb locations.} This data has a sample size of $20\,244$, and the location of each house is recorded by its longitude and latitude.
+Applying PALM on this dataset shows the distribution of Airbnb housing in Amsterdam.

-Figure \ref{fig:case} (right) shows the partition and density estimation results obtained by PALM (top right) and by KDE (bottom right), with the same settings for hyper parameters and for plotting as above.
-We can see that although the general density structures revealed by PALM and KDE are similar, PALM provides much more informative local density structure in the dense regions.

-Note that although the sample sizes for both datasets are comparable, the density structures revealed by PALM are totally different, showing that PALM is not only self-adaptive to sample size, but also to local density structures in the data.